MichalOpoka/ecfr/cfr/title-08-Aliens-Nationality/chapter-I-Department-Homeland-Security/subchapter-B-Immigration-Regulations/part-212-Documentary-Requirements-Nonimmigrants-Waivers-Admission-Certain-Inadmissible-Aliens-Parole/section-212.1.md

 (xi) If a resident of Taiwan, possess a Taiwan National Identity Card and a valid Taiwan passport with a valid re-entry permit issued by the Taiwan Ministry of Foreign Affairs.

-(2) *Program Countries and Geographic Areas.* (i) General Eligibility Criteria.

-(A) A country or geographic area may not participate in the Guam-CNMI Visa Waiver Program if the country or geographic area poses a threat to the welfare, safety or security of the United States, its territories, or commonwealths;
+(2) *Program Countries and Geographic Areas* - (i) *General Eligibility Criteria.* (A) A country or geographic area may not participate in the Guam-CNMI Visa Waiver Program if the country or geographic area poses a threat to the welfare, safety or security of the United States, its territories, or commonwealths;

 (B) A country or geographic area may not participate in the Guam-CNMI Visa Waiver Program if it has been designated a Country of Particular Concern under the International Religious Freedom Act of 1998 by the Department of State, or identified by the Department of State as a source country of refugees designated of special humanitarian concern to the United States;